TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

-# 🍕 Pizza Sales Analysis:
+# 🍕 Pizza Sales Analysis
 #    How to Create an Excel Dashboard for Effective Data Analytics

 ## 📑 Table of Contents